Pink-Crab/PinkCrab-Plugin-Framework-Docs/module/Plugin_Lifecycle/index.md

 You can either pass the `plugin_base_file` as the path to the main plugin file, or if left empty will assume its the file used to create the app instance.

-All events can be passed as there calss name, should be full namespace, or as a string of the class name.
+All events can be passed as there class name, should be full namespace, or as a string of the class name.

 ## Event Types ##